 Angiography

-Angiography is another new application of EUS.
-EUS can guide access into small vessels, such as celiac branches and the hepatic vein.
-Although thus far only conducted in animals, EUS can also be used to measure portal vein pressure and therefore guide portal hypertension therapy 24.
+Angiography is another novel application of EUS.
+EUS can guide access into small vessels, such as the celiac branches and hepatic vein.
+Although thus far only conducted in animals, EUS can also be used to measure portal vein pressure and therefore guide portal hypertension therapy [25].

 Bleeding control

 EUS can also be applied to control gastrointestinal bleeding, such as treatment of varices, insertion of portosystemic shunts, pseudoaneurysm control, embolization, and coil application.
-Studies have shown notable success, concluding that EUS should be considered in the clinical management of patients who have failed with conventional therapy 26.
-Studies are still in their early stages, however, and much research on EUS and vascular interventions is on the horizon9.
+Studies have shown notable success, concluding that EUS should be considered when managing patients who have failed with conventional therapy [27].
+Studies are still in their early stages, however, and much research on EUS and vascular interventions is on the horizon [18].

 Novel Tools